-(9) Levels of proficiency on Keystone Exams shall be set at the advanced, proficient, basic and below basic levels.
+(9) (G) Levels of proficiency on PERFORMANCE LEVELS FOR Keystone Exams shall be set at the advanced, proficient, basic and below basic levels.
 In consultation with the Performance Level Advisory Committee, the Department will develop and recommend to the Board for its approval, performance level descriptors and performance level cut scores for the Keystone Exams and any alternative assessments developed to assess students with disabilities as permitted by the No Child Left Behind Act of 2001 (Pub.
 L. No. 107-110, 115 Stat.
 1425).
-The Department will use widely- All additions and deletions are highlighted in Bold type [bracketed items] are deletions accepted psychometric procedures to establish the cut scores.
+The Department will use widely-accepted psychometric procedures to establish the cut scores.
 Cut scores shall be presented at a public meeting of the Board for its review at least 2 weeks prior to scheduled Board action on the cut scores.

-(10) The Department will provide guidance to school [entities] districts, AVTSs and charter schools, including cyber charter schools, as to the appropriate accommodations school entities shall provide to students with disabilities, students who are gifted and English language learners, when appropriate. [(11) Keystone Exams in the following subjects will be developed by the Department and will be made available for voluntary use by school districts and AVTSs (including charter schools) in accordance with the following schedule: School Year 2010-11 Algebra I Literature Biology Fall 2011 English Composition Algebra II Fall 2012 Geometry United States History Fall 2016 Chemistry Civics and Government World History] (11) Beginning in the 2012-2013 school year, Keystone Exams in the following subjects shall be developed by the Department and shall be made available for use by school districts, AVTSs and charter schools, including cyber charter schools, for the purpose of assessing high school graduation requirements in § 4.24(c)(1)(iii) (relating to requirements beginning in the 2016-2017 school year; general):
+(10) (H) The Department will provide guidance to school [entities] districts, AVTSs and charter schools, including cyber charter schools, as to the appropriate accommodations school entities shall provide to students with disabilities, students who are gifted and English language learners, when appropriate.

+22 PA Code Chapter 4

+(11) [Keystone Exams in the following subjects will be developed by the Department and will be made available for voluntary use by school districts and AVTSs (including charter schools) in accordance with the following schedule:

+School Year 2010-11 Algebra I

+Literature

+Biology

+Fall 2011 English Composition

+Algebra II

+Fall 2012 Geometry

+United States History

+Fall 2016 Chemistry

+Civics and Government

+World History]

-Algebra I Literature Biology (12) Subject to funding appropriated by the General Assembly for development of the exams and related project-based assessments and validation of related local assessments, Keystone Exams in the following subjects shall be developed by the Department and shall be made available for use by school districts, AVTSs and charter schools, including cyber charter schools, for the purpose of assessing high school graduation requirements in $\S 4.24$ (c)(1)(iii) in accordance with the following schedule: School Year 2015-2016 English Composition School Year 2016-2017 Civics and Government (i) During the 2014-2015 school year, school districts, AVTSs and charter schools, including cyber charter schools, shall administer the Keystone Exam in English All additions and deletions are highlighted in Bold type [bracketed items] are deletions Composition for the purpose of gathering data to set performance level cut scores for the exam.
+(I) Beginning in the 2012-2013 school year, Keystone Exams in the following subjects will be developed by the Department and made available for use by school districts, AVTSs and charter schools, including cyber charter schools, for the purpose of assessing high school graduation requirements in § 4.24(c)(1)(iii):

+Algebra I

+Literature

+Biology

+(12) (J) Subject to funding appropriated by the General Assembly for development

+of the exams and related project-based assessments and validation of related local

+assessments, Keystone Exams in the following subjects will be developed by the

+Department and made available for use by school districts, AVTSs and charter schools,

+including cyber charter schools, for the purpose of assessing high school graduation

+requirements in § 4.24(c)(1)(iii) in accordance with the following schedule:

+School Year 2015-2016

+English Composition

+School Year 2016-2017

+Civics and Government

+(i) (1) During the 2014-2015 school year, school districts, AVTSs and charter

+schools, including cyber charter schools, shall administer the Keystone Exam in English

+Composition for the purpose of gathering data to set performance level cut scores for the

+exam.

-(ii) During the 2015-2016 school year, school districts, AVTSs and charter schools, including cyber charter schools, shall administer the Keystone Exam in Civics and Government for the purpose of gathering data to set performance level cut scores for the exam.
+(ii) (2) During the 2015-2016 school year, school districts, AVTSs and charter schools, including cyber charter schools, shall administer the Keystone Exam in Civics and Government for the purpose of gathering data to set performance level cut scores for the exam.